 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
 The Company believes its credit risk is low because its receivables are primarily comprised of value added tax (VAT), input value-added tax (IVA) and goods and services tax (GST), which are recoverable from the governing body in Sweden, Mexico and Canada, respectively.
 As the Company's exploration operations are conducted in Sweden, Mexico and Canada, the Company's operations are also subject to the economic risks associated with those countries.

-As of April 30, 2014 the Company classified their IVA receivable of \$200,873 due from the Government of Mexico from short-term to long-term due to an administrative slowdown in processing of IVA refunds.
-As of October 31, 2014 the Company has IVA receivable of \$260,262.
+As of April 30, 2015 the Company had IVA receivable of \$329,218 due from the Government of Mexico.
+As of July 31, 2015 the Company has IVA receivable of \$312,349.